Psykotikism/Mutant_Tanks/README.md

 4. What other features does the system have?

-Currently, the system allows admins to each have a favorite Super Tank type, custom name, enhancements (health, run speed, etc.), colors, particles, props, and immunities.
+Currently, the system allows admins to each have a favorite/custom/personalized Super Tank type.

 Each custom admin setting will override the general settings.
 This is a powerful feature because each admin can have his/her own custom-made Super Tank type without tampering with the general Super Tank types.

+The only limitation at the moment is that admins cannot have custom/personalized ability settings.
+Whatever Super Tank type the admin spawns as, the admin will inherit that type's current abilities.

 Example: